Let’s talk about sex — in space | DW | 22.09.2021

 "When you're going around the planet right now, every 90 minutes, your circadian rhythms are altered and that alters everything, including your sex hormones and probably your libido," Mark says.

 The science also matches astronaut Walter's on-site experience.
-In his book, he writes that, during his short ten day stay in space, he had no libido.
+In his book, he writes that, during his short 10-day stay in space, he had no libido.

 But there's hope: According to Walter, astronauts' sex drive does readjust after a few weeks in space.